 - Is there budget allocated for this project?
 Please elaborate.

 - When would you like to start working with me on this?
 Are you in a hurry to get to the “final product”?
-How much time can you dedicate per work to working independently on the design process (winter is a great time for this) and later on implementation?
+How much time can you dedicate per week to working independently on the design process and later, on implementation?